grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

 1. In Grafana, verify that your metrics are being scraped, by quering the metric `cortex_ingester_ingested_samples_total{}`.

-## Query data in Grafana that is running within the same Kubernetes cluster
+## Query metrics in Grafana that is running within the same Kubernetes cluster

 1. Install Grafana in the same Kubernetes cluster.